demerzel3/sataddress-rs/README.md

 Currently `sataddress` is the only federated server supporting keysend (pubkey) aliasing implementation.

-The solution is being achieved by introducing an intermediate lightning node which recieves payments and forwards them automatically to the desination node.
+The solution is being achieved by introducing an intermediate lightning node which receives payments and forwards them automatically to the destination node.

-Thanks to the setup above, the user does not have to expose the API (including secrets) of their Lightning Node and is able to recieve payments passively.
+Thanks to the setup above, the user does not have to expose the API (including secrets) of their Lightning Node and is able to receive payments passively.

 ## Getting Started